 “It’s a huge compliment coming from him.
 We had some good, good battles.
 We went back and forth.
 Most of our battles happened at the line of scrimmage before the ball was even snapped.
 So to have him say that means a lot to me,” Urlacher said.

 Former teammate Charles Tillman echoed a similar sentiment on the red carpet.

-Panthers tight end Greg Olsen, who played with Urlacher for four years, focused on the linebacker’s character.
+Carolina Panthers tight end Greg Olsen, who played with Urlacher in Chicago for four years, focused on the linebacker’s character.